ttop32/ImageScanOCR/README.md

 # ImageScanOCR
-Image to text using window OCR
+Recognise text from image using Window OCR

 # Result